Window and Door Grants UK 2026

 If your goal is the best EPC improvement per pound spent, windows aren't the place to start.
 Loft insulation at £300 to £600 gives you a similar SAP improvement to a £5,000 window replacement.
 Our guide on how to improve your EPC rating ranks every upgrade by cost per SAP point.

 That said, if you're already replacing windows for comfort, noise or security reasons, the EPC improvement is a genuine bonus.
 And a better EPC rating can qualify you for additional grants.
-A home that jumps from E to D might unlock ECO4 eligibility for further measures.
+A home that jumps from E to D might unlock ECO4 eligibility for further measures — you can find out more about what this means in our EPC Rating D guide.

 If you live in a listed building or conservation area where replacing windows isn't allowed, secondary glazing is the alternative.
 It involves fitting a second pane inside your existing window frame.